-The Philippine International Manufacturing and Engineering Services (hereafter PIMES) was established in December 21, 1993.
-It is a 100% Japanese owned company offering a wide range of products.
-It engaged in the manufacture of compact disc-read only memory (CD-ROM) drives, subcompact passbook, printers parts and peripherals.
+The Philippine International Manufacturing and Engineering Services (hereafter PIMES) established in December 21, 1993.
+A 100% Japanese owned company offering a wide range of products.
+It engaged in the manufacture of compact disc-read only memory (CD-ROM) drives, subcompact passbook, printers (SCP) parts and peripherals.
 Its mother company is the Japan International Manufacturing and Engineering Services.

 The company employs about 1000 people.
-The particular products produced in the company as identified by the workers were mobile backlight, PCB assembly, Light guide for computer, plastic injection, computer module, LCD and 4x4 CD-ROM for J.IMES, Sony, Samsung, IBM, Humex, Apple, Nokia, Nanox, Casio and Omron and exported to Japan, Taiwan, Hong Kong, UK and Canada.
-The raw materials are purchased from Japan but there are local sub-contracting companies identified by PIMES: San Technology, APC, and Astec Power Phil.
+The particular products produced in the company as identified by the workers were mobile backlight, PCB assembly, Light guide for computer, plastic injection, computer module, LCD and 4x4 CD-ROM for J.IMES, Sony, Samsung, IBM, Humex, Apple, Nokia, Nanox, Casio and Omron and exported to Japan, Taiwan, Hongkong, UK and Canada.
+The raw materials were from Japan but there was sub-contacting companies for P.IMES which are the San Technology, APC, and Astec Power Phil.
 Inc.